Phantom Power 101: Understanding 48V Powered Audio Accessories

 Withstanding Phantom Power in Non-Phantom Powered Devices

 Many devices connected via XLR cables do not require phantom power.
 For example, dynamic microphones do not require an external power source, but most will operate with or without phantom power enabled.
 Other equipment that could be plugged in via XLR – say a remote, self-powered mic amp or a piece of Audio Outboard rack gear – may well have an electronic balanced output stage that does not need phantom power to operate, but is now exposed to an operator incorrectly applying it.
-In these instances, it is essential that such remote devices incorporate output stage circuitry to cope with the possibility of accidental this exposure to phantom power.
+In these instances, it is essential that such remote devices incorporate output stage circuitry to cope with the possibility of accidental exposure to phantom power.
 Traditionally handled by designing in output transformers, this is often achieved in modern equipment through (suitably rated) DC blocking capacitors on each output, which blocks the DC phantom power voltage, while allowing the low impedance AC audio output signal to pass.

 Upcoming Universality for Phantom Power